Florence Bascom

-Florence Bascom (July 14, 1862 – June 18, 1945) was an American pioneer for women as a geologist and educator.
-Bascom became an anomaly in the 19th century when she earned two bachelor's degrees.
+Florence Bascom (July 14, 1862 – June 18, 1945) was a pioneer American woman geologist and educator.
+Bascom became an anomaly in the 19th century when she earned two bachelor's degrees and a masters degree.
 Earning a Bachelor of Arts in 1882, and a Bachelor of Science in 1884 both at the University of Wisconsin.
 Shortly after, in 1887, Bascom earned her master's degree in geology at the University of Wisconsin.
 Bascom was the second woman to earn her PhD in geology in the United States, in 1893.
 Receiving her PhD from Johns Hopkins University, this made her the first woman to earn a degree at the institution.
 After earning her doctorate in geology, in 1896 Bascom became the first woman to work for the United States Geological Survey as well as being one of the first women to earn a master's degree in geology.
 Bascom was known for her innovative findings in this field, and led the next generation of female geologists.
 Geologists consider Bascom to be the "first woman geologist in America".